LQss11/Builds/README.md

 ## About The Project
 When it comes to learning and understanding new languages/frameworks/libraries...
-It usually frustrates me and starts to feel overwhelmed until I just give up, so I decided to make this repo open to everyone to use whenever they want to start **coding** **building** or **testing** that kind of applications.
+It usually frustrates me and starts to feel overwhelmed until I even sometimes give up, so I decided to make this repo open to everyone to use whenever they want to start **coding** **building** or **testing** that kind of applications.

 Through each project, I will do my best to be following the best practices and try to containerize those projects using docker for people who don't want to waste time on env setup.